-9 May 2018: In Philip Morris v Ministry of Health NZDC 4478 (the decision), the District Court found that all tobacco products (except types that are chewed or dissolved in the mouth) may be lawfully imported, sold and distributed under the Smoke-free Environments Act 1990 (SFEA).
+9 May 2018: In Philip Morris v Ministry of Health NZDC 4478 (the decision), the District Court found that all tobacco products (except types that are absorbed through the oral mucosa eg. snus and chewing tobacco) may be lawfully imported, sold and distributed under the Smoke-free Environments Act 1990 (SFEA).

 The Crown has not appealed the decision.